SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 If you want to organize a SIGPLAN-sponsored workshop, by far the simplest way to do so is as part of a SIGPLAN-sponsored conference; otherwise, the effort of managing the finances is likely to be out of proportion with the size of the event.
 The main four SIGPLAN conferences (POPL, PLDI, ICFP, SPLASH) each have a Workshops Chair and a formal Call for Workshop Proposals; submit your proposal in response to this call, and the Workshops Chair will guide you through the process of setting up your workshop.
 For the other SIGPLAN conferences, the role of Workshops Chair is usually played by the General Chair; you should contact them directly, as there need be no formal call for proposals.

 The primary decision you need to make is whether your workshop should be "SIGPLAN-approved" or "conference-approved", in the sense discussed above.
-If you intend for submissions to be polished papers, lodged in the DL for posterity, and permanently citable, you should go the "SIGPLAN-approved" route; you will need to select a Programme Committee, have it approved by SIGPLAN EC, distribute a call for papers, review submissions, and so on.
+If you intend for submissions to be polished papers, lodged in the DL for posterity, and permanently citable, you should go the "SIGPLAN-approved" route; you will need to select a Program Committee, have it approved by SIGPLAN EC, distribute a call for papers, review submissions, and so on.
 If instead you want to attract work in progress, and do not want to discourage authors from submitting substantially the same work as a full paper elsewhere, then you might go the "conference-approved" route.

 > **Warning for organizers of conference-approved workshops**:
 > You may choose to make submissions publicly available, for example on a workshop webpage.
 But do note that although SIGPLAN